In kids yoga teacher training there are two questions I get asked a lot.

 FOUR: Frequency and Duration

 How many classes are you getting booked to teach?
-I charge more for a one time class and give a better rate for a weekly class or series.
-Try giving a special rate for locations, like daycares, that books you to teach a few classes in a row on the same day so you can bill for 2 hours at a time.
-This will save you time running around for one hour here and one hour there.
-You can negotiate a rate that the daycare can afford, to keep you coming back on a regular basis.
-I’ve taught at one Montessori School for over 15 years and I keep my price reasonable and have a wonderful booking for 2.5 hours/week, which saves me a lot of extra leg work finding new classes.
+I charge more for a one time class and less for a regular weekly booking.
+Plus if you teach a few classes in a row on the same day, e.g. you can bill for 2 or more hours in one visit, that’s even better.
+These regular classes save you time running around for one hour here and one hour there.
+Negotiate a rate that the daycare can afford, to keep you coming back on a regular basis.
+I’ve taught at one Montessori School for over 18 years and I keep my price reasonable ($75 per hour) and go in for 2.5 hours every Friday morning.
+Getting regular bookings will save you a lot of extra work constantly finding new classes.

 FIVE: Their Budget